Hey-o, Dobro Slovo

 Since 1963, when Dobro Slovo initiated its second chapter, the society has steadily grown to be an internationally recognized academic Honor Society with a distinguished membership.

-maintaining a 3.8 GPA or higher in their major (out of 4.0)
+maintain a 3.8 GPA or higher in their major (out of 4.0), and

 Dobro Slovo at UNH